 "People are using the word ‘famous' already,” he quipped.

+The business officially opened last Saturday after several weeks of limited trading.
 Alongside its popular beef rolls, the cafe offers mash potato rolls, bacon and scrambled egg rolls, and coffee, while specialising in tea.

 “We were very uncertain at first, but the building industry was in its own turmoil at the time, so it made sense to open when we did,” he said.